opennetworkinglab/onos-p4-tutorial/EXERCISE-2.md

 #### Understanding ONOS error logs

 Before trying your solution in Mininet, it's worth looking at the ONOS log for possible errors.
-There's mainly 2 types of errors that you might see when reloading the app:
+There are mainly 2 types of errors that you might see when reloading the app:

 1. Write errors like removing a nonexistent entity or inserting one that